 In a past post, I explored various guidelines for referring to an animal by the gendered pronouns he and she rather than the neutral pronoun it.
 But what about the relative pronoun who, which generally applies to people?
 Can you write “The cat who sits on the porch every morning has bright, green eyes”?
 Or do you need to write “The cat that sits on the porch every morning has bright, green eyes”?

-Much like the pronoun it, the answer depends on your preferred guidebook.
+Much like the pronoun it, the answer depends on your preferred style guide.
 The Associated Press Stylebook (AP style) says that animals with names should be referred to as who, while animals without names should be referred to as that or which.1

 Sir Snuffles, the terrier who saved the drowning baby, was given an award for bravery.